 Primitivo & Lamb Burger Pairings

 Primitivo is the the Italian version of Zinfandel in that you have a jammy red wine full of cherry, blackberry and raspberry, that also has subtle notes of smoke, black pepper and spices.
 Primitivo is less fruity, and more spicy, herbal and earthier than Zinfandel, which is why I recommend it with Lamb Burgers.
 If you’re eating grilled Lamb Burgers smothered in mushrooms you’ll love how the rustic flavours of Primitivo match up with the lamb, while the fruity notes contrast the meaty flavours of your burger.
-Finally, the smoky and spicy finish of Primitivo makes very bite taste like a masterpiece.
+Finally, the smoky and spicy finish of Primitivo makes every bite taste like a masterpiece.

 However, if you are slapping a ton of acidic condiments on your Lamb Burger, such as pickles, ketchup, sauerkraut and mustard, select a young Zinfandel.
 Zinfandel that hasn’t been aged in oak for too long has a higher acidity and won’t clash with the vinegar based condiments topping your Lamb Burger.